-Business Leadership in Changing Times MO 611
+Business Leadership in Changing Times – MO 611

 Could you announce a significant shift in company strategy to investors in a case simulation?
 How about in front of a C-Level executive from the very company you are studying?
 The CEO and other C-level executives of Fortune 500 companies make regular appearances in this class.
 Your performance will be closely scrutinized and rigorously critiqued – but the opportunity is unique.

-Entrepreneurial Turnaround Management ES 735
+Entrepreneurial Turnaround Management – ES 735

 You'll examine turnaround management techniques, led by an experienced practitioner.
 This hands-on course evaluates analysis techniques, prioritization of tasks, communication strategies, strategic repositioning, financial restructuring, and the psychological aspects of troubled situations.

-Marketing Engineering MKT 630
+Marketing Engineering MKT – 630

 Professions such as marketing manager, account manager, and market researcher are evolving rapidly in the new technology-intense marketing environment.
 The new marketing needs people with marketing engineering skills, and this course develops those skills.

-Strategies For Growth STRAT 672
+Strategies For Growth – STRATEGY 672

 This course develops a framework for determining the direction of growth: market penetration, globalization, vertical integration, related diversification and unrelated diversification, and the mode of growth.
 You will also explore the organizational challenges in implementing the growth strategy.

-Integrated Product Development Course TO 548
+Integrated Product Development Course – TO 548

 Partner with students in the College of Engineering and School of Art and Design to research, design, manufacture, and market a fully functional, customer-ready prototype of an actual product.
 Then compete against classmates in a trade show.

 Ross students inhabit a world of powerful, relevant ideas, both in and out of the classroom, through focused learning opportunities in the school’s leading institutes and centers.
-The very opposite of ivory towers, these institute and centers are committed to practice, experience, and hands-on learning.